Keristrasz/Calculator---React/README.md

 Basic Calculator in react, for basic math calculations.

-## You can run this app on https://replit.com/@KarelJek/Calculator-React#src/App.jsx
+## You can run this app (or check the code) on https://replit.com/@KarelJek/Calculator-React#src/App.jsx

 ### Running React on Repl.it